Why we have an Active Archaeology Group

 To provide the first, the group organises archaeology projects – surveys, investigations, even excavations supervised by a qualified archaeologist – where members work together to investigate and record the archaeology of Buckinghamshire.
 This may be by fieldwork, the study of known monuments, or through documentary sources.

-To provide the second the group organises monthly evening meetings that are open to all, on a variety of archaeological subjects, and occasional outings to archaeological sites.
+To provide the second the group organises monthly evening meetings between September and May.
+These are open to all, on a variety of archaeological subjects.
+There are also occasional outings to archaeological sites.

 SOME OF OUR PROJECTS